 There’s a fairly long but easy coastal walk between Tai O and Tung Chung: the Tung O Ancient Trail.

 There’s a fairly long (ca 15km) but otherwise easy walk along the northwest coast of Lantau Island, between Tai O and Tung Chung.
-For roughly two-thirds of the route, it follows a coastline that for the time being is fairly wild – that is, before the Bloody Big Bridge linking Hong Kong, Zhuhai and Macau is built; nearing Tung Chung, the path is close to Hong Kong International Airport, though is mostly still through distinctly rural areas.
+For roughly two-thirds of the route, the Tung Chung Ancient Trail [which is not an official “ancient trail”] follows a coastline that for the time being is fairly wild; nearing Tung Chung, the path is close to Hong Kong International Airport, though is mostly still through distinctly rural areas.

 Hiking northwest Lantau Island, Tai O to Tung Chung

 From Tai O, the route follows the east shore of the main creek flowing through the village.
 One way of reaching this is via a footbridge upstream of Tai O; or there’s a small footbridge within Tai O (from near bus station, cross the main footbridge, turn right, and walk around 200 metres, looking for a side path to the bridge, on the right.

 Arriving at the coast of Lantau, the path runs opposite Yeung Hau Temple.